 Subverted when Nena gets a Reason You Suck Speech from Ribbons then Louise Halevy right before the latter finally exacts her revenge on Nena while she is under similar conditions.

 Hallelujah loves these, seriously he dishes them out like it's going out of style

 Hallelujah: "How does it feel to have your life slowly ground away by one sided violence?""There's no possible way you can defeat us AS YOU RELY ON VEDA TOO MUCH!"

-Earlier then that Neji, before his Heel Face Turn enjoyed telling this to his opponents (Hinata and Naruto respectively) just because they didn't fit his view of following fate.
+Neji, before his Heel-Face Turn, enjoyed telling his opponents (Hinata and Naruto respectively) exactly how much they sucked just because they didn't fit his view of following fate.
 In both cases they pretty much turned it back on him completely.
 Kabuto also did this to Naruto during their fight right before Naruto drove a Rasengan into his stomach.

 Neji also gives some to Lee, saying someone without ninjutsu cannot surpass him as a ninja.
-Lee doesn't do as well at retorting as Hinata and Naruto do.
+Lee isn't as good at retorting as Naruto and Hinata.

 Neji: You nitwit.
 If you can't use ninjutsu or genjutsu, then you can hardly call yourself a ninja, can you?
 Do you remember when they told you you were the first person to graduate who could only use taijutsu?
 They weren't saying that because it was impressive.
 They only meant that it was unusual.

 Kin gives one of these to Sakura as she's keeping her restrained by the hair.
 "My my, what soft and shiny hair.
 But you know what?
 If you spent a little less time shampooing, and a little more time practicing your jutsu, you might not be in this fix!
 Hey Zaku, I know what would be fun.
 Let's make Ms. Beauty Queen watch while you finish off that Sasuke guy!"